rippedpiracy/docs/Emulation/roms.md

 You can easily Download 3DS Games by scanning a QR code with the [FBI](https://gbatemp.net/threads/release-fbi-open-source-cia-installer.386433/) app.

-<sub>Installing via QR code on the 3DS may be quite slow as the device does not have a great network chip.</sub>
+<sub>Note: Installing via QR code on the 3DS may be quite slow as the device does not have a great network chip.</sub>

 **[nsw2u](https://nsw2u.xyz/) (DDL)**